Stride Piano Lesson: Free Video and Tips

-Are you looking for some more interesting ways of playing your favorite jazz standards and chord progressions on piano?
+Would you like to learn more interesting ways of playing your favorite jazz standards and chord progressions on piano?

-Well, in today’s jazz piano lesson we’re going to study a classic rhythmic way of doing this called stride piano.
+In today’s jazz piano lesson, we’re going to study a classic rhythmic way of doing this called stride piano.
 (Video lesson, notation, and tips below.)

 This particular style was made famous by many great players like Art Tatum, Oscar Peterson, Willie “The Lion” Smith, James P. Johnson, and Fats Waller.